lupyuen/lupyuen.github.io/src/flash.md

     Disconnect PineCone from the USB port.
 Check that the PineCone Jumper is set to `H`.
 Retry the flash command.

+1. On macOS we see this error...

+    ```text
+    [INFO  blflash::flasher] Sending eflash_loader...
+    [INFO  blflash::flasher] Finished 2.988880532s 9.56KB/s
+    Error: IO error while using serial port: Invalid argument
+    caused by: Invalid argument
+    ```

+    If anyone knows how to fix this, please let us know!

 ## Watch the firmware run

 1. After flashing, switch the __PineCone Jumper (IO8)__ back to `L`.